 Say for example, the fixed costs from 1 to 100,000 units might be different from the fixed costs at 100,001 and above.
-Variable costs may also be different.
+Variable cost per unit may also be different.
 Hence, we assume that we are working within one relevant range for which the behavior of fixed and variable costs are applicable.

 It is assumed that all units produced are sold during the period; hence, there is no change in beginning and ending inventory levels.

 As volume (or level of activity) increases, the total variable cost increases directly with the change in volume.
 If the variable cost per unit is, say $5 per unit, the total variable costs would be equal to $5 multiplied by the number of units produced.
 It is important to take note that volume is the only factor affecting total variable costs.
 The variable cost per unit is assumed to be constant.
 Productivity and efficiency are ignored (assumed constant).